HashdataTeam/forms/en/inserting-mathematical-formulae/values-answers-question.markdown

 ---
 layout: page
-title: How to create questions via the “Add questions” button
+title: Create questions via the “Add questions” button
 nav_order: 7
 parent: Forms
 grand_parent: English
 ---
-# 1) How to attribute values to answers in a question
+# 1) Attribute values to answers in a question

 Open the desired question (multiple choice with a single answer or evaluation/satisfaction) or create